TO KNOW CHRIST AND MAKE HIM KNOWN TO ALL.

-Meet our pastors.
+Meet our pastors

 Rev. Ben Campbell held a revival in a brush arbor in the sawmill village of Kennebec in southern Wake County.
 During this revival and until a building was built, the church met in the brush arbor and used a large stone as an altar.
 On October 24, 1915, the Rev. Campbell, with the assistance of Rev. James Holloman, organized a Missionary Baptist Church and named it Kennebec Baptist Church.
-(The name Kennebec comes from the Kennebec River in Canada, originally, sawmill owner Kemp Johnson and other residents bought ice from this river during the summer).
+(The name Kennebec comes from the Kennebec River in Maine, originally, sawmill owner Kemp Johnson and other residents bought ice from this river during the summer).
 On April 14, 1916, Mr. Johnson donated an acre of land to the church and the first church building was constructed beside the present graveyard on Highway 55.
 On September 24, 1916, the church approved a resolution to join the Little River Baptist Association.